 A multifocal IOL provides both distance and near focus at the same time.
 There are different types of multifocal IOLs, and your eye doctor may recommend using a different type in each eye.
 Multifocal IOLs allow us to customize cataract surgery today in ways that weren’t possible a few years ago.
 The type of IOL used really depends on a patient’s lifestyle and if vision at a certain distance is more important than at other distances.
 A multifocal lens adjusts focus at different distances but doesn’t necessarily provide the best clarity for distance vision.

 Patients considering multifocal IOLs should know that they are considered premium lenses and typically are not covered by insurance or Medicaid (which covers monofocal IOLs).
 Probably the most important factor in deciding if multifocal IOLs are right for you is whether you are willing to accept some compromise in the clarity of your distance vision for the convenience of being less dependent on computer glasses and/or reading glasses after cataract surgery.
 Additionally, patients with a pre-existing eye condition, such as macular degeneration, are probably better off choosing a monofocal lens for their cataract surgery.

 It’s important that you consult with an experienced, board-certified ophthalmologist before undergoing cataract surgery so you understand the options in detail.
-You can contact us using the online form to request a consultation with our ophthalmologists in Queens or the Bronx or call one of our 3 locations in Jackson Heights, Jamaica or the Bronx to schedule an appointment.
+You can contact us using the online form to request a consultation with our ophthalmologists in NYC or call to schedule an appointment at one of our 3 locations in Jackson Heights, Jamaica or the Bronx to schedule an appointment.
 Call (888) 212-EYES.